This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Starter Villain: The antagonist of the first playable session in the game.

-- Woobie, Destroyer of Worlds: It's shown that the family he was living with was going to replace him with a more advanced model, resulting in feelings of betrayal, hurt, and confusion, driving Daniel to take extreme actions due to said-confusion over emotions he wasn't programmed to experience.
+- Woobie, Destroyer of Worlds: It's shown that the family he was living with was going to replace him with a more advanced model, resulting in feelings of betrayal, hurt, and confusion, driving Daniel to take extreme actions due to emotions he wasn't programmed to experience.
 If you try to talk him down, he'll show signs of deep regret over his actions, saying that he truly thought he was part of the family.
 Worse yet, no matter what actions you take, Daniel will always suffer a tragic fate.

 - Would Hurt a Child: He takes Emma hostage, and will kill her if Connor isn't careful.